ayoub2352/Rag-APP/README.md

 Download the POSTMAN collection from [/assets/mini-rag-app.postman_collection.json](/assets/mini-rag-app.postman_collection.json)

-##React FrontEnd
+## React FrontEnd

 Download Node.js from [Node.js](https://nodejs.org/en)

--verify the installation
+## verify the installation

 ```bash
 $ node -v
 $ npm -v
 ```

--Use npm (comes with Node.js) to install the required frontend dependencies:
+## Use npm (comes with Node.js) to install the required frontend dependencies:

 ```bash
 $ npm install axios @tailwindcss/typography
 ```

--Install Tailwind CSS and its peer dependencies:
+## Install Tailwind CSS and its peer dependencies:

 ```bash
 $ npx tailwindcss init -p
 ```

--Ensure src/index.css contains the following lines :
+## Ensure src/index.css contains the following lines :
 ```bash
 @tailwind base;
 @tailwind components;
 @tailwind utilities;
 ```

--and start React App :
+## start React App :

 ```bash
 $ npm start
 ```

--This will launch the React app, and you can access it in your browser at http://localhost:3000.
+This will launch the React app, and you can access it in your browser at http://localhost:3000.